We all know that customer: the one who you know by name because of just how often they’ve complained.

 - The number of customer complaints has doubled in the last quarter.

-- Hypothesis: Customer complaints have gone up since you downsized your support bandwidth.
+- Hypothesis: Customer complaints have gone up since you downsized your customer support bandwidth.

 - Customers are leaving in droves.